apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

     docker compose up
     ```

-6. To check whether docker compose has generated all necessary container, you can ssh into the worker container by running:
+6. To check whether docker compose has generated all necessary containers, you can ssh into the worker container by running:

     ```
     docker ps